tgroshon/tommygroshong.com/content/posts/doom-principle.md

 Consider this generalization:

-> "Some patterns will somehow, sometime, inevitably lead to doom, always."
+> "Some patterns will somehow, inevitably lead to doom."

-There's some subtly here.
-As I see it, the primary risk of such a Doomed Pattern is not that it will fail in every use case, but rather that the pattern will eventually and inevitably be at the root of one or more spectacular failures.
+There's some subtlety here.
+As I see it, the primary risk of such a Doomed Pattern is not that it will fail in every use case, but rather that the pattern will _eventually and inevitably_ be at the root of one or more spectacular failures.

 The Doom Principle sits at the nexus of "Code Smells" and "Tech Debt".
 The reason we care about identifying "smelly code" is because we're implicitly